 Real Life Example of Bad Fertilizing Practice

 A few weeks ago, my African violet – Frosted Denim – was growing beautifully with many flower buds.
 Since African violets like to be continually fertilized during their blooming period, I diligently fed mine in a regular basis with diluted fertilizer.
-Read the rest of this entry »
+Continue reading Plant Fertilizer – When More Isn’t Better

 I bought my first pot of African violet a few months ago.
 While the newly acquired African violet is blossoming beautifully, I didn’t aware but only until another gardener pointed out to me that my African violet actually had multiple crowns.